 Digital mental health treatments: Who should use them and why?

-Digital menbtal health programs, applicatiosn and services can be self-directed or therapist guided providing access to mental health information and support from any place, at any time.
+Digital mental health programs, applications and services can be self-directed or therapist guided providing access to mental health information and support from any place, at any time.
 They can be a useful prevention and early intervention strategy.
-In addition, they can also be utilized to provide support prior to engaging a mental health professional, as an accompaniment o traditional therapy, or as an assessment or monitoring tool within therapy.
+In addition, they can also be utilised to provide support prior to engaging a mental health professional, as an accompaniment o traditional therapy, or as an assessment or monitoring tool within therapy.